darkwyld/SimpleESI/REFERENCE.md

              [(callable) $callback])
 ```

 The `get()`-method takes a variable number of arguments, and depending on the type of arguments will it queue one or more requests.
-The first argument, here named `$v``ariable`, needs to be a variable and cannot be a value or an expression.
+The first argument, here named `$variable`, needs to be a variable and cannot be a value or an expression.
 A reference to the variable is stored along with any requests and used in assigning the response(s) to the variable during an execution by the `exec()`-method.
-When the second argument to the `get()`-method is a string then it is taken as the `$r``equest`-string and a single request will be queued.
+When the second argument to the `get()`-method is a string then it is taken as the `$request`-string and a single request will be queued.
 For example:

 ```php
 $esi->get($var, 'universe/types/1230/');
 ```

-When instead of a string an array `$v``alues` is being passed, then a third argument will be taken as the `$request`-pattern and the values of the array `$v``alues` will be used to create multiple requests by substituting these each with the `~`-character in the `$r``equest`-pattern.
+When instead of a string an array `$values` is being passed, then a third argument will be taken as the `$request`-pattern and the values of the array `$values` will be used to create multiple requests by substituting these each with the `~`-character in the `$request`-pattern.
 The responses are assigned as an array, where each value of the `$v``alues`-array becomes the key to the corresponding response.
 For example:

 ```php
 $esi->get($var, [123, 456, 789], 'universe/types/~/');